brandur/rocket-rides-atomic/README.md

   completion (after a grace period to give the user a change to do it first).
 * `enqueuer`: Moves [transactionally-staged jobs][jobs] out of the database and over into a real job queue to be worked.
+* `reaper`: Reaps idempotency keys after some extended period wherein failed API requests would have been retried by a client or the `completer` a number of times already.
 * `simulator`: Randomly issues requests that will either succeed or fail to simulate traffic against `api` and give `completer` and `enqueuer` a chance to do something.